- An independent contractor is self-employed with unlimited personal liability, while an LLC shields personal assets.

 For example, in the U.S., the IRS defines independent contractors based on how much control a business has over its work.
 If a worker controls their schedule and how they work, they're likely seen as an independent contractor.
 However, this classification can differ by state and industry, making it more complex.

-In the UK, the governemt uses IR35 rules to spot 'disguised employees' acting as contractors for tax reasons.
+In the UK, the government uses IR35 rules to spot 'disguised employees' acting as contractors for tax reasons.
 If a contractor operates like an employee, especially through an intermediary like a limited company, they might be subject to IR35 regulations, impacting their taxes.

 What is an LLC?